cycedmund/football-soccores/README.md

 Planned future enhancements for the Soccores app include:

-- Clean up codes
-- Actual real-time updates with backend
+- Actual real-time updates with backend.

+  - Implement a backend solution for real-time updates instead of request updates through "refresh".

-- Detailed match and player statistics for both during and post games
+- Offer detailed statistics for individual matches and players, both during and after games.

-- Latest transfer news and pre-game news for each team
+- Access latest transfer news and pre-game updates for every team.

+- Access standings and team information from multiple leagues.

+## Challenges Faced

+- Initially struggled with balancing feature implementation with focusing on the MVP.

+  - Learn to avoid feature creep

+- Faced challenges

 ## References